-It goes without saying that the only thing you should really put in your microwave is food, liquids and food-safe containers, it can sometimes be hard to determine whether something is truly microwave safe.
+It goes without saying that the only thing you should really put in your microwave is food, liquids and food-safe containers, but it can sometimes be hard to determine whether something is truly microwave safe.
 Our guide can help you determine whether that container is microwave friendly.

 What can you microwave?